 It seems that regardless of how much we invest, Integration remains an unsolved problem – permanently atop the priority list in all IT shops and organizations.
 The diversity of IT systems guarantees a baseline of integration challenges.
 An uncountable number of new end-points every year exacerbates the situation.
 Factor in that old and new end-points are changing constantly, and you multiply the problem further.
 Add the requirement for different integration patterns and delivery models and you begin to see the many intimidating dimensions of the integration problem.

 Is there hope?
 Yes, tools that surpass the limited nature of today’s typical Integration offerings are making their way into the market.
-Instead of focusing on one dimension of today’s integration problem – legacy on-premise ETL, heavy EAI tooling or lightweight cloud services, we will see customers turn to Hybrid Integration Platforms – modern, dynamic and cloud-based solutions – to tackle all dimensions.
+Instead of focusing on one dimension of today’s integration problem – legacy on-premises ETL, heavy EAI tooling or lightweight cloud services, we will see customers turn to Hybrid Integration Platforms – modern, dynamic and cloud-based solutions – to tackle all dimensions.
 Whether it is the variety of end-points (cloud, mobile or on-prem), or the variety of patterns (A2A via APIs or B2B via Data), or the variety of skills (IT expert to LoB practitioner) or the variety of delivery models (Cloud or On-premise), a modern Hybrid Integration Platform like the Actian DataCloud will enable customers to adapt to today’s data integration needs.

 The Rise of Graph Analytics in the Cloud

-Neo4J, the leading commercial provider of on-premise Graph Database technology, recently raised a funding round of $36 million.
+Neo4J, the leading commercial provider of on-premises Graph Database technology, recently raised a funding round of $36 million.
 This funding establishes Graph Databases (and the associated Graph Analytics space) as first class citizens in the pantheon of modern analytic techniques.

 Why Graph?
 In the now-immortal words of Donald Rumsfeld, there are “known knowns” (handled via BI and Reporting), there are “known unknowns” (handled via Predictive Analytics to get a grip on a known analytic challenge such as fraud), and then there are “unknown unknowns.”
 These are the questions you never knew to ask, the queries you never knew to write.
 What are the unknown/unseen patterns hidden away in your data, and how do you find them?
 This is one of the great analytic challenges in datasets – what are the inherent (but unseen) relationships in the data – what objects are “close” to what other objects?
 What objects are “outliers”?
 What heretofore seemingly unrelated events share space and time?